MicrosoftDocs/SupportArticles-docs/support/sales-copilot/crm-permissions-and-configurations/fix-mailbox-errors-in-dynamics-365.md

 This article helps you troubleshoot and resolve the "Fix mailbox errors in Dynamics 365" error in Microsoft Copilot for Sales in Outlook.

 > [!NOTE]
-> Sales Copilot is rebranded as Copilot for Sales in January 2024.
+> Microsoft Sales Copilot is rebranded as Microsoft Copilot for Sales in January 2024.
 The screenshots in this article will be updated with the new name soon.

 ## Who is affected?